ssn-nishshanka/Light_Monitoring_IoT_AWS/README.md

 ## Dataflow

 <img width="1262" height="835" alt="image" src="https://github.com/user-attachments/assets/abb3c97e-7447-467e-96dc-7cdeebc54684" />
 The system implements an end-to-end real-time IoT light monitoring pipeline.
 The LM393 light sensor detects lobby light levels and outputs binary readings (0 or 1), which are read and timestamped every minute by the ESP32 microcontroller.
 The ESP32 publishes these readings securely to AWS IoT Core via MQTT, which then forwards the data to MongoDB Atlas for storage.
 Each record includes the light value, unit, and timestamp.
-Python and Dash applications retrieve the stored data to perform aggregation, analysis, and generate interactive visualizations, enabling real-time monitoring and historical trend analysis.
+Python, Dash, and MongoDB Atlas Charts retrieve the stored data to perform aggregation, analysis, and generate visualizations, enabling real-time monitoring and historical trend analysis.

 ## Hardware Setup